Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Results

 As we discussed in Section \ref{sec:Charges}, there are two important notions of non-extremality.
 The first, and most basic, is non-extremality relative to the superstratum: namely, how much more mass do our microstrata have relative to superstrata with the same charges.
 The other, more stringent, notion of non-extremality is to measure it relative to the BTZ solution and ask where the microstrata lie with respect to the mass and angular momentum ($J = Q_P$) of a BTZ black hole.

-We therefore used our numerical solutions to make an asymptotic expansion of the metric at infinity as in (\ref{SSBTZmet}) and extracted the parameters $M$ and $J$.
-We then plotted the difference between the mass, $M_{MS}$, of the microstratum and the mass, $M_{SS}$, of the superstratum with the same charges.
+We therefore used our numerical solutions to make an asymptotic expansion of the metric at infinity as in (\ref{SSBTZmet}) and extracted the parameters $M$, $\widetilde M$ and $J$.
+We then plotted the difference between the masses, $M_{MS}$ and $\widetilde M_{MS}$, of the microstratum and the corresponding masses, $M_{SS}$ and $\widetilde M_{SS}$, of the superstratum with the same charges.
 The results are shown in Fig.~\ref{fig:mass_comparison}.

-For all the physical, CTC-free solutions we found that the mass of the microstratum always exceeded the mass of the corresponding superstratum.
-The only solutions where this conclusion failed were unphysical in that they had CTC's.
-For $\omega_0 =0$, we suspect that the the mass of the microstratum may, once again, become the same as that of the superstratum precisely at the cross-over solution in which the geometry remains physical but is asymptotic to AdS$_2$ $\times S^1$.
-This is not true for $\omega_0 > 0$.